ollama/ollama/README.md

 - ⚙️ **Fine-Tuned Control with Advanced Parameters**: Gain a deeper level of control by adjusting parameters such as temperature and defining your system prompts to tailor the conversation to your specific preferences and needs.

-- 🔐 **Auth Header Support**: Effortlessly enhance security by adding Authorization headers to Ollama requests directly from the web UI settings, ensuring access to secured Ollama servers.
+- 🔗 **External Ollama Server Connection**: Seamlessly link to an external Ollama server hosted on a different address by configuring the environment variable.

-- 🔗 **External Ollama Server Connection**: Seamlessly link to an external Ollama server hosted on a different address by configuring the environment variable during the Docker build phase.
-Additionally, you can also set the external server connection URL from the web UI post-build.
+- 🔐 **Role-Based Access Control (RBAC)**: Ensure secure access with restricted permissions; only authorized individuals can enter Ollama, and exclusive model creation/pulling rights are reserved for administrators.

 - 🔒 **Backend Reverse Proxy Support**: Strengthen security by enabling direct communication between Ollama Web UI backend and Ollama, eliminating the need to expose Ollama over LAN.